 It’s a packed one, but I’m guessing you probably didn’t come to Bangkok for some R&R, right?

-So read on, and I’ll show you this crazy, wonderful, effervescent city and the very best things to do in Bangkok in 3 days.
-This Bangkok itinerary has been inspired by my six trips there over the last year (and I have another one in the pipeline in a couple of months…).
-So rest assured, you’re in good hands while planning a trip to Bangkok!
+So read on, and I’ll show you this crazy, wonderful, effervescent city and the very best things to do in Bangkok in three days.
+This is an itinerary and complete travel guide!

 Arriving in Bangkok

-Just as there are a zillion sides to Bangkok, there are about a zillion ways of arriving in Bangkok.
+Just as there are countless sides to Bangkok, there are countless ways of arriving in Bangkok.
 You could:

-- Arrive at Hua Lamphong Station from cities in Thailand or Malaysia – book your travel on 12goAsia by clicking here.
+- arrive at Hua Lamphong Station from cities in Thailand or Malaysia – book your travel on Bookaway by clicking here.

-- Arrive at one of the bus stations from elsewhere in Thailand, Malaysia, Cambodia or Laos… (you can also book your travel from these destinations on 12goAsia).
+- arrive at one of the bus stations from elsewhere in Thailand, Malaysia, Cambodia or Laos… (you can also book your travel from these destinations on Bookaway).

 Transport from Suvarnabhumi Airport

-There is also a 24 hour public bus.
-Check here for routes and rates.
+There is also a 24-hour public bus.
+Click here for routes and rates.

 Transport from Don Mueang Airport

-If you’re arriving into Don Mueang Airport, you can either take a Grab or taxi, or use public transport.
+If you’re arriving at Don Mueang Airport, you can either take a Grab or taxi or use public transport.
 Taxis cost around 300-400 baht.

 Where to stay in Bangkok